 Proceed to pour some water over the stain to rinse the soap.
 If you skip this, the soap will accumulate dirt and dust, giving your carpet a dirty appearance.

 Another mixture you can try is ammonia and water.
 Dissolve one tablespoon of ammonia in one cup of water.
-Stir it and transfer to a spray bottle.
+Stir it and transfer it to a spray bottle.

 Spray generously over the stain.
 Then use a towel or sponge to dab the solution into the carpet.
 Follow up by rinsing with some water and dry utilizing towels.